Corbett School

 Corbett School is a K-12 public school in Corbett, Oregon, United States.
 In 2010, Corbett School was ranked 5th among public schools in the United States by Newsweek, as measured by the proportion of students who passed college prep courses.
 In 2011, it was ranked 15th by The Washington Post.

 Academics

 In 2008, 90% of the school's seniors received their high school diploma.
 Of 41 students, 37 graduated, 2 dropped out, 1 part-time home school student and 1 received a modified diploma.

+As of 2026, the school is ranked at 1,043 nationally with a 95% graduation rate.